CCECC built Lagos Blue railway to move 31m passengers a year

 China Civil Engineering Construction Corporation, CCECC, has kept to its promise, with the completion of the Lagos metro blue railway line.

-The project, which has become addition to the infrastructure base of the country and done by the company, brings the total railway project CCECC has completed in Nigeria in the five years to about 730km.
+The project, which has become an addition to the country’s infrastructure base and is done by the company, brings the total railway project CCECC has completed in Nigeria in the five years to about 730km.

 The completed segment of the blue line is 12km spanning between Mile 2 and the Marina downtown.